 Stages can be so loud that they can cause damage within short spaces of time of noise exposure if the amps are not properly controlled (check out our article on levels of noise exposure in concerts here).

-Issues with hearing often come over the space of a few years.
+Hearing issues often come over the space of a few years.
 IEMs allow musicians to monitor their performances at a much lower level.

 However, if used improperly, IEMs can still greatly damage a person’s hearing.